Josef Mengele: Early life

-Mengele was born into a Catholic family in Günzburg, Bavaria, on 16 March 1911, the eldest of three sons of Walburga (née Hupfauer) and Karl Mengele.
-His two younger brothers were Karl Jr. and Alois.
+Mengele was born into a Catholic family in Günzburg, Bavaria, on 16 March 1911, the eldest of three sons of Karl and Walburga (née Hupfauer) Mengele.
+His younger brothers were Karl Jr. and Alois.
 Their father was the founder of the Karl Mengele & Sons company (later renamed Mengele Agrartechnik), which produced farming machinery.
 In 1915, the company expanded, and switched to producing military equipment such as specialized wagons for military transport and parts for deploying naval mines.
 Karl joined the Nazi Party in 1933 and the SS in 1935, primarily as a way to advance his career in local politics.
 He served as a district economic advisor, and was found during denazification proceedings after World War II to have not been a committed Nazi.

 Mengele was successful at school and developed an interest in music, art, and skiing.
 In 1924, he joined the Greater German Youth League, a right-wing youth group, and remained a member until 1930, serving as leader of the local chapter from 1927.
-He completed secondary school in April 1930 and went on to study medicine at the University of Munich.
+He completed secondary school in April 1930 and went on to study medicine at the Ludwig-Maximilians-Universität München.
 After two semesters, he switched to the University of Bonn, where he took his medical preliminary examination.
 In 1931, he joined Der Stahlhelm, Bund der Frontsoldaten, a paramilitary organization that was absorbed into the Nazi Sturmabteilung ('Storm Detachment'; SA) in 1934.
-He spent part of 1933 studying at the University of Vienna, and earned his PhD in anthropology from the University of Munich in 1935, studying for four years under Theodor Mollison, a physical anthropologist and proponent of the pseudoscience of scientific racism.
+He spent part of 1933 studying at the University of Vienna, and earned his PhD in anthropology from the Ludwig-Maximilians-Universität München in 1935, studying for four years under Theodor Mollison, a physical anthropologist and proponent of the pseudoscience of scientific racism.
 Mengele's dissertation, titled Rassenmorphologische Untersuchung des vorderen Unterkieferabschnittes bei vier rassischen Gruppen ("Racial morphological study of the anterior segment of the mandible in four racial groups"), attempted to prove that measurements of the lower jaw could be used to determine race.